Chrysanthemum care tips

 - Add the right amount of Chrysal Clear Universal.
 Please read the description on the package.

-- Cut 2 – 5 cm from the stem using a clean knife or secateurs.
+- Cut 2 – 5 cm from the stem using a clean knife.

 - Make sure there are no leaves in the water.